Johnny-Morgan/hike-logger/static/testing/TESTING.md

         ![Image](images/register.png)

-        A registered user that is logged in can then access the functionality to add a hike to the site.
+        A registered user that is logged-in can then access the functionality to add a hike to the site.

         ![Image](images/add_hike.png)